NiranjanHebli/Earthquake_Data_Visualizer/README.md

 ## Features

-- Available for any date and time
+- Available for real-time date and time
-- Available for any region
+- Available for a variety of regions
-- Available for range of magnitudes of earthquake
+- Available for a range of magnitudes of earthquake
 - Robust
 - User-Friendly